epics-modules/lua/docs/embedding-lua.md

 there wouldn't be a way to automate that.

-Therefore, there is a way to define that you want different calls to luash to use a common environment.
-The `luashSetCommonState` command is included in the luaShell.h file and sets a default environment that subsequent luash calls will use.
-The command takes a C string; if the string matches the name of a state created using `luaNamedState()`, it will use that state, otherwise it will create a new state with that name.
+Therefore, there is a way to define that you want different calls to luaShell to use a common environment.
+The `luashSetCommonState` command is included in the luaShell.h file and sets a default environment that subsequent luaShell calls will use.
+The command takes a C string; if the string matches the name of a state created using `luaGetState()`, it will use that state, otherwise it will create a new state with that name.
 So the above code changed to allow the interactive shell to reference code from the interpreted script would look like: